Harry Smith, Mythologist

 Probably refers to 1976 trip to Ottawa.

-This testimonial was not printed in Moritz's 1974 Film Culture essay on Fischinger, but it was printed in Moritz's 2004 critical biography of Fischinger, Optical Poetry.
+This testimonial by Smith was not printed in Moritz's 1974 Film Culture essay on Fischinger, but it was printed in Moritz's 2004 critical biography of Fischinger, Optical Poetry.

 This has since been found to be incorrect.
 Fischinger had agreed to a screening of his films in the early stages of Art in Cinema's organization, well before Smith became involved or travelled to Los Angeles.
 Fischinger's arrangements were directly with the festival's organizers, as evidenced by existing correspondence.
 A letter to Fischinger asking if he'll spare time to meet a young filmmaker fan (Harry Smith) can be found in Scott MacDonald's Art in Cinema book.

 No evidence has been found to support this statement, the accuracy of which has been questioned.
-The Estate of John and James Whitney maintains that James did not work at Cal Tech.
+John Whitney, Jr. maintains that James did not work at Cal Tech.

 Back to Center for Visual Music Library